 It is clouds that populate “the landscape of my dreams.”
 They are my obsession, one I work to capture and share in photographs, drawings, paintings, monotypes.
 While other subjects distract me from time to time – flowers, chairs, people, landscapes – clouds come first.

 Before moving to Naples, Florida from New England, I painted and made monotypes of imaginary cloudscapes.
 When I got to southwest Florida, those dreams became reality.
 Mornings and evenings I am out walking – often for hours – obsessed with the storm and humidity driven cloud formations that arise, most especially in the summer months.

 In order to best capture what I witness, I often trade my paint brushes, pencils and charcoal for a camera.

 I collected a selection of my first couple years of cloud “harvests” into a book, Clouds of Old Naples.
 That was step one.
 But I kept imagining bringing my clouds indoors, and as life-size as possible.
 By chance, I discovered a firm in Germany which uses a state-of-the-art, 7-color printing method to produce images on dibond aluminum.
 The result (hard to capture in a photo) are highly luminous, color-saturated works of art with durable, reflection-free, matte surfaces.
-Some of my clouds on aluminum are six feet tall or across – or even larger.
+Some of my cloud photographs on aluminum measure four feet square – or even larger.

 There is at the back of every artist’s mind something like a pattern and a type of architecture.
 The original quality in any man of imagination is imagery.
 It is a thing like the landscape of his dreams; the sort of world he would like to make or in which he would like to wander…